-We ask athletes to call and email if an extenuating circumstance arises so we can ensure contact has been made, especially on the day of event.
-At any time, NWABA reserves the right to dismiss athletes from NWABA programs and services if we believe the attendance and no contact; no show policy is not being respected.
+We advise anyone who is feeling ill to rest and not attend NWABA workouts.
+We ask athletes to call, text or email if they are no longer able to attend a workout that they are registered for.
+At any time, NWABA reserves the right to dismiss athletes from NWABA programs and services if we believe the attendance policy is not being respected.